nhsconnect/gpconnect/pages/support/support_faq.md

 The list of error codes is intended to allow consumer applications to make sense of errors that the human operator could potentially do something about.
 We recognise there is a cost-benefit trade-off in this space and will look to only introduce error codes (above that of the base FHIR specification) when they add sufficient value.
 For example a 400 - Bad Request error code in isolation doesn’t help you determine which input parameter(s) are malformed and similarly a 422 -  Unprocessable Entity doesn’t in isolation help you determine which business rule (or integrity constraint) has caused an operation to fail.

-Defining a small number of supplementary error codes to be included in the Operation Outcome entity allows sense to be made of these failing interactions (i.e. you’ve requested an Appointment to be booked into a slot that is already Busy).
+Defining a small number of supplementary error codes to be included in the Operation Outcome entity allows sense to be made of these failing interactions (for example, you’ve requested an Appointment to be booked into a slot that is already Busy).